-8.0 What will be liable for CIL?
+9.0 What will be liable for CIL?

 CIL may be payable on a development which creates net additional floor space, where the gross internal area of new build exceeds 100 sq.m.
+If the development creates a new dwelling, CIL is usually payable, irrelevant of size.
 CIL applies to all types of planning consent, including Local Development Orders and Neighbourhood Development Orders.

-9.0 What will be exempt from CIL?
+10.0 What will be exempt from CIL?

 - Developments of less than 100 sq.m., unless it is a new house or flat.
-If it is a new house or flat, CIL is payable. - Houses, flats, residential extensions or residential annexes which are built by self-builders - Social housing - Charitable development - Buildings into which you do not normally go - Buildings where you only go intermittently, for inspecting/maintaining fixed plant, machinery etc. - Any structures which aren't buildings such as pylons - Any development with a £0 charge as defined in the Charging Schedule - Vacant buildings brought back into the same use - Mezzanine floors of less than 200 sq.m. unless they form part of a wider planning permission providing other works..
+If it is a new house or flat, CIL is payable. - Houses, flats, residential extensions or residential annexes which are built by self-builders, and will be occupied by those self-builders. - Social housing - Charitable development - Buildings into which you do not normally go - Buildings where you only go intermittently, for inspecting/maintaining fixed plant, machinery etc. - Any structures which aren't buildings such as pylons - Any development with a £0 charge as defined in the Charging Schedule - Vacant buildings brought back into the same use - Mezzanine floors of less than 200 sq.m. unless they form part of a wider planning permission providing other works.